Bracketing and HDR Techniques for Interior & Exterior Photography

 By capturing these three variations, I can later merge them in Lightroom or Photoshop to form a single HDR image that showcases the full range of light and detail.

-Why HDR Matters in Interior & Exterior Photography
+Why HDR Is Essential for Interior and Exterior Photography

 HDR, or High Dynamic Range, allows your camera to process details from both shadows and highlights that a single image often cannot capture.
 This technique is essential for: